 Easy Roasted Carrots with Balsamic Glaze are a tasty side dish and this would be lovely for a holiday dinner.
 And if you’re cooking for kids, this just might get them to eat their carrots.
-Use Side Dishes to find more recipes like this one.

 Recently I was talking to my friend Susan about cooking carrots and she told me she gets her two young daughters to eat them by glazing the hot carrots with honey.
 I think that planted the seed in my mind for some kind of sweetened, glazed carrots, so today I used the same method as Agave and Balsamic Glazed and Roasted Buttercup Squash and roasted some carrots.

 Then in that serendipitous way that life sometimes works, Susan dropped by just as I was shooting these photos and we sat at my kitchen table and munched down the whole plate of carrots.
 Susan and I have both approved this recipe.

 How to Make Easy Roasted Carrots with Balsamic Glaze:

 - I used to buy baby carrots, but in recent years I’ve come to prefer whole carrots, especially if they’re sweet organic carrots.
 I cut the smaller ends of the carrots on the diagonal, and halved the larger ends vertically before cutting them on the diagonal.
 You want pieces that are the same thickness.